ccb012100/dev-notes/Docker.md

 1. Create the docker group: `$ sudo groupadd docker`
 2. Add your user to the `docker` group: `$ sudo usermod -aG docker $USER`
-3. Log your user out then back in.
+3. Log your user out then back in or run `newgrp docker`
+4. Verify by running `docker run hello-world`

 _source_: <https://docs.docker.com/engine/install/linux-postinstall/>